Wednesday, November 15, 2017

 It was moving to follow Ko Un through the burial ground as he stopped at the grave of each friend who had fallen or been imprisoned, giving details of their lives: Tae-il Jo, whom Ko Un characterized as a heavy drinker who took part in the protests on the streets of Gwangju; and Han-Bong Yun, a poet whom Ko Un knew in jail as such a principled purist that he cleaned his cell three times a day.
 Ko Un slapped the latter’s gravestone and said, “Take care.”

-You might think that keeping up with a poet born in 1933 wouldn’t be that difficult, but you’d be wrong in the case of Ko Un.
+You might think that keeping up with an eighty-four-year-old poet wouldn’t be that difficult, but you’d be wrong in the case of Ko Un.
 Two days later he led us on an amazing odyssey around the countryside near Gwangju, not one of us able to keep pace with him on the hikes.
 We visited Mudeung-san, a mountain known for its columns of granite, the tawny-tufted reeds that grow in its meadows, a candlelight procession against military rule that switchbacked up the slopes, and a down-to-earth monk who used to prowl its peaks centuries ago.

 Nearby we stopped at Wonhyo Temple, the Zen monastery where Ko Un had been a monk in his youth.
 We sampled buckwheat tea, lotus flower tea, sugared ginger, and tangerine gelatin shaped in tiny flower molds, while we looked out over the mountains with the head monk.
 At that moment, stress seemed not to exist.